Watchful1/CFBRef/README.md

-This is a skeleton bot to copy
+This is a referee bot for /r/FakeCollegeFootball